I work in the fields of conservation, behavioral ecology, community ecology, and invasion biology.

-My goal is to better understand and mitigate human-caused disturbances in the ocean by studying changes in animal behavior.
+My goal is to better understand and mitigate human-caused disturbances in the ocean by studying changes in animal health and behavior.
 I also aim to integrate traditional ecological knowledge and modern ecological theory to better manage fisheries that are culturally important to Hawai'i and the greater Pacific region.

 Ocean-locked: How a girl from the heartland became a marine biologist in the heart of the Pacific...